 How we are forming our strategy

 Together, we are identifying the building blocks required to create a holistic strategy that will act as a roadmap for our sustainability journey; an action plan fitting of a university of international standing with the power to influence society, industry and policy-makers.
-We are in the process of creating the necessary governance structures, building on the commitment and support of the entire university community.
+It is our objective to unleash the full sustainability potential of TUM across our key action areas: research – education & lifelong learning – entrepreneurship.
+We set focus on sustainability in our campus & operations and are in the process of creating the necessary governance structures, building on the commitment and support of the entire university community.
 Communication and knowledge transfer are key success factors in the process.

 - Sustainability office: Brings together all existing initiatives and ideas under an overarching strategic framework, supports their implementation, and generates new ideas and projects through cooperation.